Colors and Color Lists

 Using the SCCA method (Substrate Corrected Color Aims), the values in the color list can be recalculated with a different white point.
 Enter the desired white point using Lab values, separated by commas.

 The Worksheet column headings can be clicked on and ordered from lowest to highest, or highest to lowest.
-For example, you can click the “L” column heading two times and the Worksheet will rearrange all the patches to have the color list ordered from the highest “L*” value (at the top of the list) to the lowest.
-This changes the color list arrangement on screen, but does not affect the image area, and will not change the order of patches when saved out.
+For example, click the “L” column heading two times and the Worksheet rearranges all the patches to have the color list ordered from the highest “L*” value (at the top of the list) to the lowest.
+This changes the color list arrangement on screen, but does not affect the image area, and will not change the order of patches when saved to file.

 Add to the existing color list by selecting another color list (must be in the same color space as original).